emqx/emqx-docs/en_US/messaging/explore-mqtt.md

 EMQX provides full support to a complete set of MQTT messaging features, for example, will messages, retained messages, and shared subscriptions.
 All these features can facilitate the IoT application development and management. <!--Add a link to MQTT Specific?-->

-This section introduces how to use these features and verify them using [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to help you get familiar with the MQTT messaging services.
+This section introduces how to use these features and verify them using [MQTTX Client](https://mqttx.app/) and [MQTTX CLI](https://mqttx.app/cli) to help you get familiar with the MQTT messaging services.

 :::tip Prerequisites: